NuGet/docs.microsoft.com-nuget/docs/concepts/Security-Best-Practices.md

 **📦🖊 Package Author**

-Reproducible builds creates binaries that are binary identical each time you build it, and contain source code links and compiler metadata that enable a package consumer to recreate the binary directly and validate that the build environment has not been compromised.
+Reproducible builds creates binaries that are byte-for-byte identical each time you build it, and contain source code links and compiler metadata that enable a package consumer to recreate the binary directly and validate that the build environment has not been compromised.

 To learn more about reproducible builds, see [Producing Packages with Source Link](https://devblogs.microsoft.com/dotnet/producing-packages-with-source-link/) and the [Reproducible Build Validation](https://github.com/dotnet/designs/blob/main/accepted/2020/reproducible-builds.md) spec.